-When children are involved, your Tampa divorce and family law attorney will do everything in their power to make custody issues as easy as possible.
+When children are involved, your Tampa divorce and family law attorney will do everything in their power to make child custody issues as easy as possible.
 However, if you and your spouse cannot agree on issues involving your children, the court will be forced to establish custody at its own discretion.

 In Hillsborough County, the court in which you filed will maintain the jurisdiction to determine custody even if the child is not present in the state at the time of filing.
 We all want what’s best for the kids.
 The court intends to determine all custody declarations with your child’s best interest in mind.